Netflix/x-element/doc/SPEC.md

 ## Rendering

-XElement has a built-in templating engine to efficiently turn interpolated html markup into DOM nodes.
+XElement has a built-in templating engine to efficiently manage DOM generation and data binding using native [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-It is also possible to integrate third party rendering engines.
-Here is an example using [lit-html]: [demo/lit-html/base-element.js](./demo/lit-html/base-element.js)
+It is also possible to use third party rendering engines.
+Check out the (template guide)[./doc/TEMPLATES.md] to learn more.

 ## Properties